Serhx4/ArithmeticEngine/README.md

 Stores calculated values in a local database (SQLite).
 Supports CRUD operations and output of sorted data.

-It has a simple Swing-based GUI for user interaction with all calculator and database functions.
+It has a simple Swing-based GUI for user's interaction with all calculator and database functions.